 Information regarding supports and services, including resources for assistive technology, can be found at bc211.

 This Health Canada webpage lists types of assistive devices and provides advice on how to select and pay for high-quality devices.

 There are many provincial and federal government agencies and non-profit organizations in Canada that provide support to people with disabilities.

-The Ministry of Social Development and Social Innovation website includes pages dedicated to providing information for people with disabilities.
+The Ministry of Social Development and Poverty Reduction website includes pages dedicated to providing information for people with disabilities.